 Four really good Chrome extensions I recommend for people who like writing

-- Gorgias Templates.
-This browser extension, which I have used for more than five years, comes in handy for a couple of use cases: One, for emails that are heavily templated, which are common if you’re working with editors, and for code snippets, which are common if you’re working in a CMS.
+- Briskine.
+This browser extension, which I have used for more than five years under its prior name Gorgias Templates, comes in handy for a couple of use cases: One, for emails that are heavily templated, which are common if you’re working with editors, and for code snippets, which are common if you’re working in a CMS.
 I use a lot of shortcodes in my CMS, so it saves me a lot of time.

 - Workona.
 For people who have to work on a lot of different types of projects, a tool like this is very useful as you can split off different tasks into different groups of tabs.
 In recent versions, it has added more office software functionality, though I have to be honest—I don’t really use it for any of that.
 Also, as I’ll describe below, there is a new browser that is pushing this general idea a lot further at the moment.